-State 2 Duration of Plan Before New Approval is Required (2) Limits on Number of Weeks (3) Required Reduction of Work (4) Computation of WBA (5) Financing by Participating Employers (6) Florida 12 months 26 At least 10% but not more than 40% Product of WBA and ratio of the number of normal weekly hours not compensated to normal hours Participating employer's maximum rate shall be 1% above current max. applicable to other employers lowa 24 months 26 At least 20% but not more than 50% WBA multiplied by % of reduction in individual's hours All work sharing benefits charged to worksharing employer unless employee is in training Kansas 12 months 26 At least 20% but not more than 40% WBA multiplied by nearest full % of reduction of the individual's hours Not applicable to negative balance and delinquent governmental and reimbursing employers Louisiana 12 months 26 At least 10% but not less than 3 employees WBA multiplied by % of reduction (at least 10%) of individual's usual hours No special financing Maine 12 months 52 At least 10% but not more than 50% WBA multiplied by % reduction in individual's hours All worksharing benefits charged to worksharing employer regardless of base period charging rule Maryland 6 months 26 Not less than 10%; not more than 50% (50% max. may be waived by Secretary) WBA multiplied by the % of reduction in worker's normal weekly hours + d.a.
-All worksharing benefits charged to worksharing employer regardless of base period charging rule Massachusetts 26 weeks 26 At least 10% but not more than 60% WBA multiplied by % reduction in normal weekly hours (plus dependents allowance reduced by same %.)
-Negative balance employers reimburse 100%, of benefit charges, all others charged as regular benefits Minnesota 12 months 52 At least 20% but not more than 50% WBA multiplied by nearest full % of reduction in individual's regular weekly hours No special financing
+- WORKSHARIN G PLANS State (1) Duration of Plan Before New Ap- proval is Required (2) Limits on Number of Weeks Required Reduction of Work (4) Computation of WBA (5) Financing by Participating Employers (6) Florida 12 months 26 At least 10% but not more than 40% Product of WBA and ratio of the number of normal weekly hours not compensated to normal hours Participating employer's maximum rate shall be 1% above current max. applicable to other employers lowa 24 months 26 At least 20% but not more than 50% WBA multiplied by % of reduction in individual's hours All work sharing benefits charged to worksharing employ- er unless employee is in training Kansas 12 months 26 At least 20 % but not more than 40% WBA multiplied by nearest full % of reduction of the individual's hours Not applicable to negative balance and delinquent gov- ernmental and reim- bursing employers Louisiana 12 months 26 At least 10% but not less than 3 employees WBA multiplied by % of reduction (at least 10%) of indi- vidual's usual hours No special financing Maine 12 months 52 At least 10% but no more than 50% but not less than 2 employees WBA multiplied by % reduction in individual's hours All worksharing benefits charged to worksharing employ- er regardless of base period charging rule Maryland 6 months 26 Not less than 10%; not more than 50% (50% max. maybe waived by Secre- tary) WBA multiplied by the % of reduction in worker's normal weekly hours + d.a.
+All worksharing benefits charged to worksharing employ- er regardless of base period charging rule Massachusetts 26 weeks 26 At least 10% but not more than 60% WBA multiplied by the % reduction in normal hours (plus dependents allow- ance reduced by same %) Negative balance employers reimburse 100% of benefit charges, all others charged as regular benefits Michigan 52 weeks 20 At least 15% but not more than 45% WBA multiplied by Reduction Percent- age rounded down to next lower dollar None if full federal reimbursement; 50% of benefits paid if partial federal reimbursement.
+Minnesota 12 months 52 At least 20% but not more than 50% WBA multiplied by nearest full % of reduction in individ- ual's regular weekly hours No special financing Missouri 12 months 52 At least 20% but not more than 40% WBA multiplied by % reduction in individual's hours Participating employ- er's base tax rate can be as high as 9%